French Army in World War I: Commanders-in-Chief

-Philippe Pétain was made Commander-in-Chief on 15 May 1917 after a few weeks as Army Chief of Staff.
+Philippe Pétain was made Commander-in-Chief on 15 May 1917, after a few weeks as Army Chief of Staff.
 He is credited with resolving the French Army mutinies that had begun during that period.
 He had asked for moderation in dealing with the mutiny and, against military tradition, tried to replace the military hierarchy with a system based on mutual trust.
 He also rejected large-scale attacks until more allied soldiers arrived, and improved the living conditions of front-line soldiers, increasing fresh food and rest times.
 A cautious commander and trusted by troops, Petain stuck to a defensive strategy, with limited attacks.
-Due to his success in defending against German attacks the Second Battle of the Marne, he was awarded the Médaille militaire, France's third highest military honour.
+Due to his success in defending against German attacks during the Second Battle of the Marne, he was awarded the Médaille militaire, France's third highest military honour.
 Following the end of the war on 19 November 1918, Pétain was promoted to Marshal of France.
 Due to his role during the Battle of Verdun, French Army mutinies and reputation as a "soldier's soldier," he was considered a French hero, until his collaboration with Nazi Germany during the Second World War, for which he was tried and convicted.